 Therefore, if a second attempt is necessary, most operators will aim their needle higher and deeper.
 One must also consider the fact that in some cases, nerves enter smaller canals in addition to the mandibular canal, on the medial side of the ramus of the mandible.
 Most of these canals are located in a superior or superior/posterior position relative to the mandibular foramen (Fig. 3).1

 Considering these facts, one would be advised to err on the side of being slightly higher and deeper than the site of the mandibular foramen.
 This leads to the popular rule of thumb for the inferior alveolar nerve block: If your first attempt fails, make your second attempt higher and deeper.
-Both for the sake of the inferior alveolar nerve itself, and for the sake of the alternative canals like those in Fig. 3, this is good advice.
+Both for the sake of the inferior alveolar nerve itself, and for the sake of the alternative canals like those in Figure 3, this is good advice.

 2. Increase the anesthetic dose in the difficult-to-anesthetize patient.
 The healthy patient can tolerate several cartridges of anesthetic without encountering problems.
 Since the potential volume of the pterygomandibular space is about 5 ml, that amount of anesthetic will come close to filling the entire space.
 As a practical matter, it is impossible to do so, owing to the immediate dispersion of the solution into other tissue spaces and resorption of solution into the myriad blood vessels.
 However, injecting two cartridges of solution initially in rapid succession has proven of some benefit in some difficult-to-anesthetize patients.